 Who’s allowed to come?

-The camp is open to both boys and girls, with girls being allowed from grades 8-12 and boys from grades 9-12.
-Students who enroll in the camp are those who have a desire to play soccer at the collegiate level.
+The camp is open enrollment to both boys and girls, with girls being allowed from grades 8-12 and boys from grades 9-12.
+There is no restriction on ability so novices, intermediate and other campers are welcome to pay the fees to attend.
 The camps are only limited by grade level, age, gender, and number of spaces available.

 Which Colleges Show Up?

 For a full list of the colleges available during a particular session, you should check out their boys and girls camp sessions lists for more details.
-If you know which colleges you’re interested in joining, then this is a great way to plan your camping sessions so you can join only those camps that appeal to you most.
+If you know which colleges you’re interested in joining, please email the coach to confirm they are truly attending and let the school know you are interested.

 Because only amateur athletes are welcomed to college athletic scholarships, the Future 500 ID Camp has a focus on both athletics and academics.
-So while you are in attendance, you’ll be playing high level games and taking part in physical training sessions, but there will also be seminars available to help you understand what’s expected from you as an up and coming student.
+So while you are in attendance, you’ll be playing average quality games and taking part in some training sessions.
+There will also be seminars available to help you relax (and allow other campers to get their game time) as well as help you understand what’s expected from you as an future college student.

-This camp also hosts sessions targeted towards parents, with sessions relating to gaining financial aid or what to purchase to help a camp be best prepared for the collegiate road ahead.
-Because of the high bar set for athletes in this program, you can expect a rigorous and challenging curriculum that, at the end of it, will far better prepare you for college sports and education than training at home possibly could.
+This camp also hosts sessions targeted towards parents, with sessions relating to gaining financial aid or what extra services to purchase to help your camper be best prepared for the collegiate road ahead.

 Is it hard to get there?